WHY ANIMAL ASSISTED THERAPY?

 There is no psychiatrist in the world like a puppy licking your face – BERN WILLIAMS

-I believe that both children and adults can highly benefit from having contact with animals.
+I believe that both children and adults can highly benefit from having contact with animals through Animal Assisted Therapy.
 Research suggests that animals can be beneficial to humans in a number of areas such as: physical health, mental health and emotional wellbeing.
-Animals are known to be loving and non-judgmental, and I believe that their unconditional positive regard is what makes them so special, as this leaves a person feeling loved and important.
+Moreover, animals are known to be loving and non-judgmental, and I believe that their unconditional positive regard is what makes them so special, as this leaves a person feeling loved and important.
 This definitely resonates well with my experience, since I consider Lola as part of my family.
 After my own experience with Lola, I decided to learn more about how animals can have a positive effect on people, most especially in a therapeutic session.
 This led me to focus my dissertation on exploring the role of Animal Assisted Therapy in the counselling setting:

 Animal assisted therapy (AAT) refers to a type of treatment where the presence of an animal is essential during therapy.
 Its main goal is to provide a therapeutic environment where the therapist, client and animal interact in one space.